 To deploy the solution, you first add it to the Application Library as a Relativity application.
 You can then install it from the Application Library to one or more workspaces.

-Note: If this script is run from the Admin level, you must install this application into a workspace for it to appear in the Script Library.
+Note: This script runs from the Admin level, you must install this application into a workspace for it to appear in the Script Library (at the instance level).

 To add the solution to the Application Library: